-Complete three Critical Responses based on readings from the textbook.
+Complete three Critical Responses based on three peer reviewed research papers of your choice, from the school's academic search engines.
 A fourth will be available for extra credit.
 Each response must be in MLA format, with citations, and 500 words.
 The responses should be based on the ideas and concepts that have been discussed in class, applied to the readings of your choice from the text book.

 - You might want to consider exploring one reading, in the same manner that you will investigate the Unit's essay.
-For example, unit 1 and the history essay, you may explore the historical context of your reading for the first critical response. - Utilize our vocabulary list to assist with unpacking terms, concepts, ideas, discussed in class.
+For example, unit 1 and the Ethnography essay, you may explore the essay's component in context of your reading for the first critical response.
+You could locate a source that is doing similar ethnographic research on one of your stakeholders or analyzing the issue which your stakeholders have a shared interest. - Utilize our vocabulary list to assist with unpacking terms, concepts, ideas, discussed in class.